huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] The Hulk
 - [ ] Thor

-#### In "Forrest Gump", Forrest becomes rich partially be becoming an early investor in which company?
+#### In "Forrest Gump", Forrest becomes rich partially by becoming an early investor in which company?

 - [ ] Nike
 - [ ] Starbucks